CMFernandes/restaurant-page/README.md

 ## About

-The objective of this project was to utilize webpack to build a multi-page Restaurant website and dynamically render all of its contents.
+The primary goal of this project was to develop a multi-page Restaurant website using webpack, focusing on implementing ES6 modules for better code organization and leveraging webpack for bundling assets.

-The main purpose of this project was to practice:
+Additionally, all contents of the website were dynamically rendered.

+Topics:
 - ES6 modules
 - webpack
 - DOM manipulation